 Some of us girls who met in Italy reconnected in Las Vegas for a mini reunion as Mary had a conference in the area.
-Virginia and I got a nice deal at the Venetian which included a resort credit at its restaurants.
+Virginia and I got a nice deal at The Venetian which included a resort credit at its restaurants.
 As such, we found ourselves eating a lot!
-Below are a variety of restaurants we tried over the weekend:
+Below are a variety of restaurants in Las Vegas we tried over the weekend:

 Sugar Cane (The Venetian)